๐Ÿ“š Pineapple Quilt Patterns 101: Your Key to Quilting Success ๐Ÿ”‘

 Trim/press.

-Add the outside corner patches to the Pineapple quilt block
+Add the outside corner patches to the Pineapple quilt blockFor our sample block, the point of the patch kisses a corner of the first Center square.

 After stitching all four corners, trim to size.

-From the the pattern side, align the 1/4" mark of your ruler with the solid black outline and trim with your rotary cutter.
+From the pattern side, align the 1/4" mark of your ruler with the solid black outline and trim with your rotary cutter.

 Repeat for the 3 remaining sides and remove the paper.